Switchback Travel (Jason Hummel)

 What we like: A stylish yet high-performance bib with built-in stretch.

-What we don’t: No built-in beacon clip; stretchy build slightly compromises weather protection.
+What we don’t: No beacon clip; stretchy build makes small sacrifices in weather protection.

-Flylow Gear holds a special corner of the ski bib market, with a wide variety of offerings that hit the sweet spot between style and performance.
-The Foxy is their best all-rounder: This bib is versatile and hip, comfortable yet protective via a stretch-infused hardshell fabric (that’s also impressively durable at 100D), and fully featured, with vents on both the inside and outside of the thighs and no shortage of pockets.
+Flylow Gear holds a special corner of the ski bib market, with a wide variety of offerings that hit the sweet spot between style and performance (as evidenced by the Sphinx above).
+The Foxy is their best all-rounder: This bib is versatile and hip, comfortable yet protective via a stretch-infused hardshell fabric (that’s also impressively durable at 100D), and fully featured with vents on both the inside and outside of the thighs and no shortage of pockets.
 We also love that it comes in three different inseam lengths, which really helps to nail the fit (bibs can be particularly finicky).
 We tested the Foxy throughout a season in the Pacific Northwest and give it our wholehearted endorsement for those looking for a top-of-the-line bib for both resort and backcountry use.

-Flylow’s advertising of the Foxy as a softshell bib is a bit misleading—its 3-layer Tactic fabric is actually full-on hardshell with built-in stretch and taped seams.
-It also happens to be our favorite thing about the Foxy: The bibs are extremely comfortable and quiet, and the added mobility is a game-changer for both skiing and après.
-However, stretchy hardshell can’t compete with the full-on waterproofing of a rigid design like the Chariot or Sentinel above, which you might want for wintery chairlift rides or wet days out.
+Flylow’s advertising of the Foxy as a softshell bib is a bit misleading—its 3-layer Tactic fabric is actually full-on hardshell with built-in stretch.
+This happens to be our favorite thing about the Foxy: The bibs are extremely comfortable and quiet, and the added mobility is a game-changer for both skiing and après.
+However, stretchy fabrics are inherently less impervious than rigid (read: non-stretchy) hardshells like the Sentinel above, making them less ideal for wet chairlift rides and deep days out.
 Additionally, the Foxy doesn't include a built-in pocket clip for an avalanche beacon, which is disappointing for backcountry use.
-But if you're willing to put up with a few minor trade-offs, Flylow Gear's most popular bib is a comfortable, high-performance, and stylish option for resort skiers, casual backcountry-goers, and those who double dip (and it’s available in an insulated version, too)...
-Read in-depth review
+But if you're willing to put up with a few minor trade-offs, Flylow Gear's most popular bib is a comfortable, high-performance, and stylish option for resort skiers, casual backcountry-goers, and those who double dip.
+It’s available in an insulated version, too.

 See the Flylow Gear Foxy Bib